samyrh/Vinci-Axians/README.md

 **Technologies Used 🛠️**

 - **Spring Boot 3.3.1** 🌟: The core framework for building the application's backend, providing a comprehensive suite of features for developing and running Java-based applications.

 - **Spring Security 6** 🔒: Ensures advanced security through authentication and authorization mechanisms, protecting both user data and application integrity.

 - **Hibernate ORM** 💾: Facilitates object-relational mapping for database interactions, allowing for efficient data handling and manipulation within the application.

 - **JPA (Java Persistence API)** 💾: Provides additional support for data persistence and mapping, working alongside Hibernate to manage database operations.

 - **DTO (Data Transfer Objects)** 📦: Facilitates efficient data transfer between different layers of the application, reducing overhead and improving performance.

 - **JWT (JSON Web Tokens)** 🗝️: Secures user sessions and API requests with token-based authentication, enhancing security and scalability.

 - **MySQL** 🗄️: The relational database management system used for storing and managing application data, offering reliability and performance.

 - **Tomcat Server** 🌐: The web server and servlet container used to deploy and run the Spring Boot application, providing a robust environment for handling HTTP requests and responses.

+- **React.js** ⚛️: The JavaScript library used for building the interactive and dynamic front-end interface.
+React.js provides a component-based architecture for creating reusable UI components and managing application state efficiently.

-- **HTML/CSS/JavaScript** 🌐: Technologies used to create a responsive and interactive front-end, ensuring a seamless user experience across various devices.
+- **HTML/CSS/JavaScript** 🌐: Technologies used alongside React.js to create a responsive and interactive front-end, ensuring a seamless user experience across various devices.

 - **API** 🔗: Exposes RESTful endpoints for interaction between the backend services and the front-end components, enabling smooth communication and data exchange.

 - **Docker** 🐳: Provides containerization to ensure consistent deployment and running of the application across different environments.

 **Installation 🛠️**